 It is important to always keep in mind that a POA can be easily abused.
 Before you appoint your POA agent, it is a good idea to know what they can and cannot do for you.

-To keep learning more about powers of attorney and choosing good helpers for your plan, check out the following articles on our blog:
+To keep learning more about this important legal tool and how to choose good helpers for your plan, check out the following articles on our blog: